List of desalination plants in Australia

 As a result of the water supply crisis during the severe 1997–2009 drought State governments around Australia began building desalination plants that purify seawater using reverse osmosis technology.
 Many of these plants have included in their overall cost the building of renewable energy sources such as wind farms.

 Australia's first working desalination plant was the Perth Seawater Desalination Plant that was completed in November 2006.
 A second plant on the Gold Coast began operations in February 2009.
-The Kurnell Desalination Plant in Sydney was opened on 28 January 2010.
+The Kurnell Desalination Plant in Sydney opened in January 2010.